Legacy Virus: Other versions

 The Ultimate Marvel universe version of the Legacy Virus is created by Nick Fury in an attempt to replicate the Super Soldier experiment that created Captain America.
 The virus turns normal humans into super-strong beings, but is fatal to mutants, prompting Fury to hold Beast in S.H.I.E.L.D. custody to coerce him to find a cure for it in the event of an outbreak.

 In other media

 Television

-The Legacy Virus appears in the X-Men: The Animated Series two-part episode "Time Fugitives".
-This version was developed by Graydon Creed with the aid of Apocalypse.
+The Legacy Virus appears in the X-Men: The Animated Series episode "Time Fugitives".
+This version was developed by Graydon Creed and Apocalypse.